SysKitTeam/docs-point/governance-and-automation/syskit-point-teams-app.md

 # SysKit Point MS Teams App
 SysKit Point teams application provides a familiar interface for your end-users to request new workspaces without leaving MS Teams.

+{% hint style="information" %}
+**The Microsoft Teams App** feature is available in the Governance plan and higher tiers.
+See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
+{% endhint %}

 ## Deploy Microsoft Teams Application

 __Pre-requisites__: